navarromari/openai_chatbot/README.md

 My idea was to create a chatbot that could narrate personalized horror stories, using the information provided by users.
 Spooky would tell the stories from a third-person perspective and be able to adapt the plot and details to make them relevant and relatable to the user's situation.

-Users could request a specific story in a particular scenario or simply engage in an informal conversation with the chatbot, and Spooky would rescue
+Users could request a specific story in a particular scenario or simply engage in an informal conversation with the chatbot, and Spooky would narrate a story with the elements he recognize in the conversation.

 ## Data Collection